-- 8.1 Hazards associated with the loading and unloading of timber include but are not limited to:

-- being struck by work equipment involved in the operation such as lifting equipment, moving cargo, or moving vehicles

-- being crushed against a fixed object such as a ship's bulkhead, a deck support pillar or the cargo stow itself by shifting/falling cargo or moving vehicles

-- slips, trips or falls while working on surfaces which may be uneven, unstable or slippery due to the presence of substances such as cargo residue, oils, ice, water, or protective wrapping

-- access/egress to and from deck cargo

-- falls from height:

-- o during ship or cargo access/egress

-- through gaps between adjacent cargo stows

-- o from cargo stows at varying heights

-- o when working near the edge of cargo stows - falls on the same level into voids between cargo and bulkheads or wells formed in the cargo stowage - collapse or shifting of the cargo stow, either before or during handling - voids formed in the cargo especially by truck bundles (this problem is further complicated as wrapped cargo can give a false impression of a solid surface) - the atmosphere in both holds and access ways, for example: - oxygen deficiency, can occur from rusting of the vessel and the effects of the cargo itself.
-This is a prominent risk while carrying timber and there have been a number of reported fatalities on timber vessels in recent years.
-(See also SiP015 Confined Spaces in Ports) - o carbon monoxide, such as exhaust fumes from plant and machinery - o fumes or solvents from treated timber, etc. - dust (both a respiratory and explosive hazard) - lifting, carrying, handling - temperature, noise, vibration - fatigue - 8.2 Additional assessments may be required during discharge to take into account things such as damaged or moved cargo, changes in the quality of lifting strops or any other previously unseen condition.
+- being struck by work equipment involved in the operation such as lifting equipment, moving cargo, or moving vehicles - being crushed against a fixed object such as a ship's bulkhead, a deck support pillar or the cargo stow itself by shifting/falling cargo or moving vehicles - slips, trips or falls while working on surfaces which may be uneven, unstable or slippery due to the presence of substances such as cargo residue, oils, ice, water, or protective wrapping - access/egress to and from deck and hold cargo - falls from height: - o during ship or cargo access/egress - o through gaps between adjacent cargo stows - o from cargo stows at varying heights - when working near the edge of cargo stows - falls on the same level into voids between cargo and bulkheads or wells formed in the cargo stowage - collapse or shifting of the cargo stow, either before or during handling - poor or potentially dangerous atmosphere affecting the air quality caused by, for example, carbon monoxide, oxygen deficiency, dust, fumes from machinery or cargo - See also SiP015 Confined Spaces in Ports - potential explosive or hazardous atmospheres - contact with chemicals or other substances hazardous to health - being struck by falling objects such as "dunnage" or the cargo itself - lifting, carrying, handling - temperature, noise, vibration - fatigue - 8.2 Additional assessments may be required during discharge to take into account things such as damaged or moved cargo, changes in the quality of lifting strops or any other previously unseen condition.
 Changes to, or further control measures may then be required.